hyp-do/hyp-do/README.md

 # 🌱 Currently Learning

-Luckily enough, WGU provides access to LinkedIn learning and Pluralsight.
+Luckily enough, WGU provides access to LinkedIn Learning and Pluralsight.
 Currently I am going through OOP concepts (again!), learning the more advanced features of C#, and learning more and more about blazor!

 As part of my internship, I am working with blazor and right now I am responsible for implementing form and data validation, and creating tests for them.
 I am utilizing Bogus and FluentValidation to accomplish these tasks.